 As an owner of small business treasury stock fundamentals are an essential piece of knowledge that if not used properly or misunderstood can greatly affect your ability to direct the company’s future.

-Sometimes in its growth cycle a company comes to a crossroads of sorts and must decide on expanding operations significantly or waiting some years before expanding.
+Sometimes, during its growth cycle a company comes to a crossroads of sorts and must decide on expanding operations significantly or waiting some years before expanding.
 In some cases the company has essentially achieved its goal and further growth or divestment will have no direct benefit to owners.
 One of the key signs is an accumulation of cash, significant debt reduction and high earnings per share.

 Options with excess cash include issuing dividends, expanding operations or buying back ownership from existing investors.
 The third option is referred to as Treasury Stock.